Common BOP Beliefs

 If we protect our industries by imposing tariffs and quotas on foreign products, other countries will protect theirs.
 This will lower our exports.
 The result is a loss in specialization and a decrease in our standard of living.

 According to the Austrian School economist, Henry Hazlitt, imports are additions to our country’s wealth.
 If we are able to increase our goods and services from abroad, it increases our quantity of goods and wealth.
 Real goods are obtained in exchange for paper money.
 We have the purchasing power to do it, and can feel fortunate to enjoy goods that we either cannot produce, or cannot produce as efficiently.

 Proponents of tariffs and quotas criticize countries that sell their goods to us at below-market prices.
 According to Hazlitt, the argument that these countries sell their goods cheap (dump) in order to obtain a monopoly position in that industry usually is of no concern in the long run.
 In the long run, the potentially high monopoly price will attract competition and will negate the effects of the monopoly forming.
 Low foreign prices should be welcomed, because they lower the general price level in our country and free up purchasing power for consumers to purchase other goods, including domestic ones.

-Protectionism leads to less specialization and less competition, and this leads to less efficiency and lower overall world-wide production.
+Protectionism (imposing tariffs, quotas, and other restrictions on foreign goods)) leads to less specialization and less competition, and this leads to less efficiency and lower overall world-wide production.

 Economic Inter-dependency Strengthens Political Ties